pdesai5839/cassandra_cluster/README.md

 What did we just do?
 We just created a keyspace named `geo_data` with these replication settings:
 * The replication strategy specified is "NetworkTopologyStrategy".
 This strategy is used to replicate data across multiple data centers in a Cassandra cluster.
 * Within the "NetworkTopologyStrategy", the replication factor for the "datacenter1" is set to 3.
-This means that the data in this keyspace will be replicated across three nodes within the "datacenter1" data center.
+This means that the data in this keyspace will be replicated across 3 nodes within the "datacenter1" data center.

 # Importance of Replication Factor